BorgInnovations/LuminaryCSS/README.md

-# MercuryCSS
+# LuminaryCSS

 Space Age inspired CSS library.
 Focused on efficient coding and clean aesthetics.

 ---

-### MercuryCSS was inspired by the American astronauts and engineers of the Mercury and Apollo eras, but especially those behind Apollo 11 and 13.
+### LuminaryCSS was inspired by the American astronauts and engineers of the Mercury and Apollo eras, but especially those behind Apollo 11 and 13.

 Some time ago, I began reading the Apollo Command Module and Lunar Lander operating system code (I know, mega nerd), and I noticed something: hyper efficiency.